 Every year the world loses around 50,000 square kilometers of forest, 95% in the tropics.
 Agriculture is responsible for at least three-quarters of this – clearing forests to grow crops, raise livestock and produce products such as paper.
 The expansion of pastureland to raise cattle is responsible for 41% of tropical deforestation, with soy and palm oil accounting for another 20%.

 The planet’s largest areas of tropical forest are the Amazon basin in South America, the Congo Basin in Central Africa, and Southeast Asia.
 Amazonia has both the largest area of tropical forest and the highest rate of deforestation.
-Palm and other vegetable oils are the main drivers of deforestation in southeast Asia; there are also large amounts of peat soil, which release CO2 when they’re cleared.
-There have been some positive results for efforts to reduce the clearings – such as by recognizing Indigenous groups’ sovereignty over their lands to civil society pressure on corporate deforesters to paying tropical countries that reduce their deforestation emissions, though unfortunately the Bolsonaro government in Brazil reversed much of the progress.
+Palm and other vegetable oils are the main drivers of deforestation in Southeast Asia; there are also large amounts of peaty soil, which releases CO2 when cleared.
+There have been some positive results for efforts to reduce the clearings – such as by recognizing indigenous groups’ sovereignty over their lands to civil society pressure on corporate deforesters to paying tropical countries that reduce their deforestation emissions, though unfortunately the Bolsonaro government in Brazil reversed much of the progress.